JingyuZhang-01/Robot-Manipulation-Based-on-LLM-VLM/README.md

 - ```rotation_map_prompt.txt```: Modified to adjust the criteria for generating grasping orientations.
 - ```parse_query_obj_prompt.txt```: Updated for loading and interpreting the grasp poses of target objects.
 - ```get_gripper_map_prompt.txt```: Adjusted to specify the gripper closure goals and actions.

+# Acknowledgments
+- The system architecture is based on [Voxposer](https://github.com/huangwl18/VoxPoser).
+- Implementation of Language Model Programs (LMPs) is based on [Code as Policies](https://code-as-policies.github.io/).